renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/00-intro.md

 > ## Things You’ll Need To Complete This Tutorial
 > #### Spreadsheet Software
 > To work through this tutorial you will need access to a spreadsheet program.
+We will be using Google Sheets available through Google Apps to go through the curriculum.
 > Many computers come with a pre-installed spreadsheet program like Excel. macOS users who use Apple’s Numbers application should note that it does not contain some of the features (particularly data validation) that we will be using.
 You may also install Libre Office for free or already have MS Excel installed on your computer.
-But instead, we will be using Google Sheets available through Google Apps.
 If you are willing to explore the same content using Excel or Libre Office you may refer to the Carpentry official version of this workhop [https://datacarpentry.org/spreadsheets-socialsci](https://datacarpentry.org/spreadsheets-socialsci).
 >
 {: .prereq}